HandsOnDataViz/book/docs/HandsOnDataViz.md

 NASA JPL, “Educator Guide: Graphing Global Temperature Trends,” 2017,
 <https://www.jpl.nasa.gov/edu/teach/activity/graphing-global-temperature-trends/>

-[32] The inspiration for this specific tutorial came from a high school classroom activity created by the NASA Jet Propulsion Laboratory (JPL), as well as visualization expert Alberto Cairo’s analysis of charts by climate change deniers.
+[32] The tutorial on misleading climate change data was inspired by a high school classroom activity created by the NASA Jet Propulsion Laboratory (JPL), as well as Alberto Cairo’s analysis of charts by climate change deniers.
 NASA JPL; Cairo, *How Charts Lie*, 2019, pp. 65-67, 135-141.